cbarros7/holbertonschool-higher_level_programming/0x04-python-more_data_structures/README.md

-# 0x00.
-PYTHON - DATA STRUCTURES: LISTS, TUPLES - HOLBERTON SCHOOL :robot:
+# 0x04.
+PYTHON - MORE DATA STRUCTURES: SET, DICTIONARY :robot:

 ## Description :speech_balloon:
 This data structure project with dictionaries, you learn to use methods like:  `lambda`, `map`, `filter`, and `reduce`.